-Colchester and District Talking Newspaper provides local news and information, recorded onto memory sticks and distributed by post timed for arrival on each Saturday morning (subject to the Royal Mail delivery system).
-In addition there is also a monthly magazine.
+Colchester and District Talking Newspaper provides local news and information, recorded onto memory sticks and distributed by post timed for arrival on or before each Saturday morning (subject to the Royal Mail delivery system).
+In addition there is a monthly audio magazine.

 These recordings are prepared by volunteers for the benefit of blind and otherwise visually impaired people.

 Suitable players for memory sticks are provided free of charge to recipients of our service by the talking newspaper.